FriendsOfSymfony/FOSRestBundle/README.md

 FrameworkBundle support
 -----------------------

-Make sure to disable rest annotations in the FrameworkBundle config, enable or disable any of the other features depending on your needs:
+Make sure to disable view annotations in the FrameworkBundle config, enable or disable any of the other features depending on your needs:

     sensio_framework_extra: